Top 100 Content Marketing Question: How to get a traditional TV ad marketing organization to become content marketing converts?

 Ad viewership is eroding

-Consumers are used to paying for streaming videos and music that are uninterrupted by advertising – for example, Netflix, YouTube XXXX, Amazon Prime Video, Spotify, and Apple Music.
-That makes people even less tolerant of the ads that appear on TV.
+Consumers are used to paying for streaming videos and music that are uninterrupted by advertising – for example, on Netflix, Amazon Prime Video, Spotify, and Apple Music.
+That’s why people are even less tolerant of TV ads than they used to be.

-An exception is live sports events, which audiences are likelier to watch in real-time.
+An exception is live sports, which audiences are likelier to watch in real-time.

-- 86% of people fast-forward through ads on time-shifted TV shows, says a survey.
+- Most people fast-forward through ads on time-shifted TV shows.

-- As a result, networks have increased ad content to as many as 15 minutes per hour.
+- As a result, networks increased ad content to 12 to 17 minutes per hour.

 Online, people are skipping ads too.